Garrett Eckbo: Professional work and philosophy

 In 1946, Eckbo resettled in Los Angeles to take advantage of its growing opportunities for private practice.
 Never a puritan, he threw himself with gusto into defining the landscape of a new American dream.
 "L.A. is larger, looser, a place of freer movement socially than the Bay Area," he said.
 "The years I spent there were the best of my professional life."

 Mr. Eckbo's eagerness to experiment during the 1950s was epitomized by his theatrical Beverly Hills swimming pool design for the owner of Cole of California, the bathing suit company.
 The landscape architect cantilevered a steel beam spanning the width of the pool to support a masonry wall and a series of concrete diving platforms that allowed models to swim under the backdrop unnoticed and then emerge like Esther Williams from the deep.

 In other projects, Mr. Eckbo advanced the quintessential California mode of indoor-outdoor living, casual recreation and the flexible use of space.

 "In the landscape profession," Mr. Eckbo explained, "small gardens are not seen as our highest aspiration.
 If you can do a 50-acre park, it must be more important.
 But for me the private garden has always been a laboratory for developing new ideas and concepts.
 Any family that has a quarter-acre backyard has got a real project.
 Any improvement of any space is a step forward."

 Many of Eckbo's gardens accompanied well known leading modernist architect housing design, including Raphael Soriano, Richard Neutra and Robert Alexander (including Orange Coast College and were photographed by Julius Shulman.

 In 1956, the Aluminum Company of America (ALCOA) asked Eckbo to create a garden containing large amounts of aluminum, for the company's publicity purposes.
 Aluminum had been widely used during the war years as a component in airplane manufacture, but ALCOA was interested in promoting the metal's peacetime use as well.

 In 1963, he returned to Berkeley to head the department of landscape architecture where he had been a student.

-The very successful firm of Eckbo, Royston and Williams designed hundreds of projects including residential gardens, planned community developments, urban plazas, churches and college campuses.
+The successful firm of Eckbo, Royston and Williams designed hundreds of projects including residential gardens, planned community developments, urban plazas, churches and college campuses.